 Summary: Nausicaa, a princess in a small village called Valley of the Wind that is near a poisonous forest.
 Nausicaa left the village to stop the Torumekia from declaring war against the Dorok Empire for more land that is not affect by the poisonous forest.
 Not only does Nausicaa have to stop the war but also stop the destruction of mankind, will Nausicaa be able to stop the war and save humanity before it too late?

 Nausicaa of the Valley of the Wind is a realistic story with a little fantasy added to it.
-The manga can be confusing since the story alters between different plots.
+The manga can be confusing since the story alters between different point of views.
 Because of this I didn’t really enjoy the story.
 But if you are able to understand the plot and not get confused by the multiple perspectives it would be a good story.
 The author does a good job on describing the setting and environment in the first few pages of the manga.
+The author also continues to describe the environment as the poison gets worse, destroying anything in their paths.
 The first couple of volumes may be boring but it quickly picks up.

-Even through the manga is old so the drawing may not be good but the details involved make up for it.
-The author uses shading and texture to make the scenery look very detailed and realistic.
-The characters are also well-drawn.
+Even through the manga is old so the drawing style may not be good but the details involved make up for it.
+In some ways the drawings are better than the current mangas because of all the details.
+The author uses shading and texture to make the scenery look very detailed and realistic (like the picture above).
+The characters are also well-drawn and detailed.

 The characters are very well developed.
-Especially the princess who character is further developed as she goes on her journey and meet new people and villages.
-The author make their personality fit with their role or character in the story and make it so you can know the characters really well.
-Each of the villages speaks their own language, has their own beliefs, and dress differently, that give them a diversity and personality to it.
+Especially the princess who character is further developed as she goes on her journey and meet new people and villages who helps her on her journey.
+The author make their personality fit with their role or character in the story and make it so the reader can know the characters really well.
+Each of the villages speaks their own language, has their own beliefs, and dress differently, that give them a diversity and personality to it despite not being a major part of the story.
+Even the supporting and minor characters are well made.

 Nausicaa of the Valley of the Wind may be confusing but the storyline is original and unique with well developed characters and an interesting plot to go along with it.
 The only thing that I don’t like about it is the multiple perspectives.
 But don’t let that keep you from reading it.